-Let’s not forget he signed for Leicester from non-league Fleetwood Town.
+Let’s not forget he signed for Leicester from Fleetwood Town.

 But the fact he’s carried on scoring goals, long after the hangover has evaporated, affirms that his legacy stretches beyond one phenomenal season.

-He’s a proven Premier League goalscorer and a beacon of hope for every non-league player, Sunday league player, and fan.
+He’s a proven Premier League goalscorer and a beacon of hope for every Non-League player, Sunday league pretender, and fan.

 Vardy is all of us in our back gardens, living out the dream and loving every second of it.

 From punching himself in the head as a punishment for a missed chance, to celebrating in front of opposition fans, to sipping port out of a Lucozade bottle the night before a game.